M3-org/m3tv/README.md

 This document aims to follow in the success of VRM avatars, which provides a well defined avatar specification that still allows platforms to differentiate, innovate and express themselves independently.

-> It has been observed that the key to profound interoperability is to formalize the essence of an object, without going off the rails.
+> The key to profound interoperability is to formalize the "essence" of an object, without going off the rails.
 It would be futile to have many identical platforms with zero differentiation.
->
-> Ashxn
+> – Ashxn

 ## JSON